matn7/CS-Notes/src/main/java/compact/flashcards.md

 **Why Function.identity()?**
 * `Function.identity()` returns the input element itself.
 In `groupingBy()`, it's used as the classifier function, so each character is grouped by its own value.
-It's equivalent to c -> c, but is more concise and idiomatic.
+It's equivalent to `c -> c`, but is more concise and idiomatic.

 **Why Long instead of Integer?**
 * `Collectors.counting()` returns a `Long`, not an `Integer`, because it counts elements using a long value to support